10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 In October 2023, the Company completed a Qualified Financing and based on the terms of the Notes all Convertible Promissory Notes were converted into 517,532 common shares at of the Company.

-The following table presents information about the Company’s financial assets that are measured at fair value on a recurring basis as of February 29, 2024, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:
+The following table presents information about the Company’s financial assets and liabilities that are measured at fair value on a recurring basis as of August 31, 2024, and May 31, 2024, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:

 Description Amount at